arthur-e/Wicket/README.md

 ## Documentation ##

+Read the documentation [here](http://arthur-e.github.io/Wicket/doc/out/).
 Documentation can be generated with [JSDoc 3](https://github.com/jsdoc3/jsdoc).
 I'm not a JSDoc 3 expert; feel free to revise the tags.

     git clone git://github.com/jsdoc3/jsdoc.git
-    # Run the tests
-    ./jsdoc3 -T
-    # Get to work
+    ./jsdoc /var/www/static/wicket/wicket.src.js

+Or, with Node installed:

+    sudo npm install -g git://github.com/jsdoc3/jsdoc.git
-    ./jsdoc3 /var/www/static/wicket/wicket.src.js
+    jsdoc /var/www/static/wicket/wicket.src.js

+Either way, make sure you invoke `jsdoc` from a directory you can write to; it will output documentation to your current working directory.

 ## Build Information ##